-- 57% of teacher residents in NCTR’s Network identify as a person of color (NCTR Annual Report 2020-2021) whereas only 22% of all new teachers nationally are persons of color (U.S. Department of Education, 2019)
+- 69% of teacher residents in NCTR’s Network identify as a person of color (NCTR Annual Report, 2022-2023) whereas only 21% of all new teachers nationally are persons of color (U.S. Department of Education, 2019)

-- NCTR partner residencies expressly recruit mentor teachers of color as 38% of NCTR partner mentors identify as a person of color (NCTR Annual Impact Report 2020–2021)
+- NCTR Network residencies expressly recruit mentor teachers of color as 49% of mentor teachers working with teacher residents for 2022-2023 identify as a person of color (NCTR Annual Report, 2022–2023)